wshekrota/egopipe_containers/README.md

 or program to generate messages  but the logic will be similar combination. application/shipper

 Gitlab/Filebeat(vm) -> logstash/egopipe(container) -> Elasticsearch(container) <- Kibana(container)

+### Disclaimer

+In a production sense you would not do something like this, rolling the config in the container image static.
+You would build a stateful kubernetes and apply config file changes thus not having to reimage.